 Eight case studies will allow detailed qualitative exploration of delivery.
 The sample will be selected to include schools of different sizes/types, and potentially a mix of compliance.
-We will also aim to include three schools that are participating in the NELI trial.
 We will explore this selection process further during the pilot.
 If the baseline survey indicates differences in pre-intervention phonics teaching, this will be built into sampling.
-In each case study, we originally planned to observe teachers/TAs using Flexible Phonics strategies and use these data to inform assessment of fidelity and shape questions for follow-up interviews.
-However, as this will not be possible due to pandemic restrictions, we will undertake longer interviews with teachers, TAs, a literacy/early years lead and senior leader to explore how they have integrated the strategies into their phonics teaching and elicit examples.
+In each case study, we will first observe teachers/TAs using Flexible Phonics strategies and use these data to inform assessment of fidelity and shape questions for follow-up interviews.
+We will also interview a literacy/early years lead and senior leader.
 We anticipate an individual interview with senior leaders and will interview teachers and TAs separately to ensure open/honest discussions.
-Interviews will explore: training received; materials; workload/time requirements of Flexible Phonics; costs incurred; facilitators/barriers to implementation; adaptations and reasons (including views on how children with SEND/EAL respond); how Flexible Phonics compares to usual-practice; pupils' outcomes; suggested improvements and, where relevant, any changes to how they support children's language and communication as a result of participating in the NELI trial.
+Interviews will explore: training received; materials; workload/time requirements of Flexible Phonics; costs incurred; facilitators/barriers to implementation; adaptations and reasons (including views on how children with SEND/EAL respond); how Flexible Phonics compares to usual-practice; pupils' outcomes; and suggested improvements.
 Interviews will last around 45 minutes.
 We expect to interview about 3-4 participants per case study so up to a total of 32 participants.

-We will also conduct 6 telephone interviews with UCL towards the end of intervention delivery, including Professor Savage, the project manager and four of the seven research assistants.
-As schools in England were closed from 5th January to 8th March 2021 and only delivering in-person teaching to the children of key workers or vulnerable children, contracts for some of the research assistants were extended to offer support to schools for a longer period once all children were back to in-person delivery.
-For this reason, research assistants will be interviewed at three time points to capture their experiences before their contract ends: late March, late May and late June.
-These interviews will explore delivering training, school engagement and participation, and enablers/barriers to successful implementation of the programme.
+We will also conduct 6 telephone interviews with UCL towards the end of intervention delivery, including Professor Savage, the project manager and four research assistants.
+These will explore delivering training, school engagement and participation, and enablers/barriers to successful implementation of the programme.
 This should provide a rich picture of how training and support was delivered to schools across geographical areas, school types and pre-existing phonics programmes.

 Finally, we will analyse data collected by UCL.
 We will work with them to specify additional data requirements during the pilot, which will cover teacher/TA attendance at training (which will be used for the compliance analysis) and also potentially school requests for additional support.
 In addition we will collect the observational data that the RAs collect at the follow-up visits which will also form part of the compliance analysis.
-This observational data will no longer be collected by UCL so cannot be analysed by IES.
 This data would be analysed/triangulated with the evaluation data.
 We would ask UCL to inform us if schools withdraw, and will conduct short telephone interviews (up to nine) with such schools to explore reasons or via an email form.
 We will collect cost data from UCL to calculate the cost-per-pupil, including fees charged and length of training days/visits.